puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 Regular expressions cannot be converted to boolean values.

+* * *

 Undef
 -----

 Puppet's special undef value is roughly equivalent to nil in Ruby; variables which have never been declared have a value of `undef`.
 Literal undef values must be the bare word `undef`.

-The undef data type is usually useful for testing whether a variable has been set.
-When set as the value of a resource attribute, it will block any value set by a [resource default][resourcedefault], causing that attribute to be unmanaged.
+The undef value is usually useful for testing whether a variable has been set.
+It can also be used as the value of a resource attribute, which can let you un-set any value inherited from a [resource default][resourcedefault] and cause the attribute to be unmanaged.

 When used as a boolean, `undef` is false.

+* * *

 Strings
 -----